tejuscs/ADBD-Labs/adb-data-guard/adb-data-guard.md

 ## Task 6: Reinstate the disabled standby

- - Log in to the cloud console and navigate under Autonomous Database and select Autonomous Container Database.
+ - Log in to the cloud console and navigate under Autonomous AI Database and select Autonomous Container Database.
 If your primary and standby database are in the same compartment you should see the following:
     ![This image shows the result of performing the above step.](./images/state-overview.png " ")

 - Select the ACD labeled **Disabled Standby**.